AGM Belief Revision, Semantically: Preliminaries

-We consider multiple revision, focusing on package semantics for revision, which is that all given sentences have to be incorporated, i.e. given a base $ \K $ and new information $ \G $ (also a base here), we demand success of revision, i.e. $ \K \circ \G \models \G $.
+As discussed, we consider ``revision by bases'', \sauerwald{also referred to as \emph{multiple revision} \cite{KS_FermeHansson2018}}.
+Thereby, we focus \sauerwald{on \emph{package semantics}}, meaning that all given sentences have to be incorporated, that is, given a base $ \K $ and new information $ \G $ (also a base here), we demand success of revision \sauerwald{for all elements from \( \G \)}, i.e., $ \K \circ \G \models \G $.

-Besides the success condition, the belief change community has brought up and discussed several further requirements for belief change operators to make them \emph{rational}, for summaries see, e.g., \cite{KS_Hansson1999,KS_FermeHansson2018}.
+Besides this success condition, the belief change community has brought up and discussed several further requirements for belief change operators to make them \emph{rational}, for summaries see, e.g., \cite{KS_Hansson1999,KS_FermeHansson2018}.
 This has led to the now famous AGM approach of revision \cite{agm_1985}, originally proposed through a set of rationality postulates, which correspond to the postulates \postulate{KM1}--\postulate{KM6} by K\&M presented in the introduction.
 In our article, we will make use of the K\&M version of the AGM postulates adjusted to our generic notion of a base logic $ \mathbb{B} = (\MC{L},\Omega,\models,\Bases,\Cup) $: